Meningococcal case July 2017

-A case of invasive meningococcal disease has been notified in a nine-month-old girl from metropolitan Adelaide.
+A case of invasive meningococcal disease has been notified in a 51-year-old female from metropolitan Adelaide.
 The patient has been admitted to hospital and is in a stable condition.

 The case has been identified as meningococcal B strain.

-SA Health has identified nine people who had contact with the patient who are being directed to receive clearance antibiotics.
+SA Health has identified multiple people who had contact with the patient, of whom two people have been directed to receive clearance antibiotics.

 Meningococcal health information has been distributed to contacts in accordance with the Invasive Meningococcal Disease Communicable Diseases Network Australia: National Guidelines for Public Health Units.